Marcel Sabitzer: Borussia Dortmund

-On 24 July 2023, Sabitzer signed for Borussia Dortmund on a four-year deal.
+On 24 July 2023, Sabitzer signed for Bayern's rival club Borussia Dortmund on a four-year deal.
 On 12 August, he scored his first goal, in a 6–1 away win over Schott Mainz in the DFB-Pokal.
 On 16 April 2024, Sabitzer provided two assists and scored a goal in a 4–2 victory against Atlético Madrid in the Champions League quarterfinal second leg, which qualified his club to the semifinals by winning 5–4 on aggregate for the first time since 2012–13.
 He reached the final and was eventually named in the Team of the Season in that competition.